FRAIBERG & PERNIE

 Macomb County

-Court-specific strategy matters.
+Court-specific experience matters.

 Frequently Asked Questions

-Should I talk to police?
+Should I speak with the police?

-Can charges be dropped before trial?
+Can charges be dismissed before trial?

-Will I go to jail for a first offense?
+Will I go to jail?

-Not always.
+Not necessarily.

-What happens at arraignment?
+What happens during an arraignment?

-What if I miss court?
+What happens if I miss court?

 How long does a criminal case take?